ThomasMertes/seed7/src/read_me.txt

   LIMITED_CSTRI_LITERAL_LEN: Defined when the C compiler limits
                              the length of string literals.

+  CC_SOURCE_UTF8: Defined when the C compiler accepts UTF-8 encoded
+                  file names in #line directives.
+The file names from #line directives are used by the debugger to allow source code debugging.

   OBJECT_FILE_EXTENSION: The extension used by the C compiler for
                          object files (Several object files and